Artist Manifesto Story

 Art plugs us in.
 It keeps the world sane.
 It is what we carry to show another when we truly have found what is golden and what is meaningful.
 The space in between is soul.
 What happened in those classrooms in the 1990s with my amazing troubadours was soulful teaching and learning.
 What we need right now is a group of Artist Practitioners who can help restore the systems of humans to hold and value these soulful containers of teaching, learning and connecting.

-The Visionary manifesto honours first that the personal journey is to be held in reverence.
+The Artist manifesto honours first that the personal journey is to be held in reverence.
 It supports, counsels and listens to that first.
 It sets up the conditions and a course for the Artist within each of us to be believed in and to be able to go through the journey to find maps and treasure that bring the mythical back into place with us again.
 This is the future we are making every day.

 Want to play?